Bird Watching Center

 Bird Observation Journals:

-Encourage them to draw pictures of the birds they see.
+Provide notebooks and pencils for children to draw pictures of the birds they see.

 Bird-Themed Stories and Songs: